Employment of same-sex attracted teachers in schools

 One of many cases.
 Canberra Times, 20 October1975

 In the nineteenth century, Education Department inspectors were almost always male, with teachers increasingly female.
-The common assumption was that women teachers would be moral guardians of girls, and if unmarried. they would be chaste.
+The common assumption was that women teachers would be moral guardians of girls, and if unmarried, they would be chaste.
 Catholic schools, as the largest of the non-public school systems, regulated for the sexuality and sexual behaviour of teachers.
 Religious teachers (nuns and brothers) were required to be chaste by vow.
 As they were increasingly replaced by lay teachers through the second half of the twentieth century, such teachers, especially the unmarried women, were also expected to be chaste and faithful to church teachings.
 Marriage was the sole acceptable venue for the expression of active female sexuality.
 The gendered discrimination that women experienced under these arrangements has been well documented.
 What constitutes acceptable behaviour, morality and character changes over time.
 In the late twentieth century, a major challenge was launched against many prescriptions that had been in force since the previous century.
 These challenges arose from the combined effects of reinvigorated feminism, the sexual revolution and New Left challenges to the prevailing structures and practices of gendered institutional and state power.
 On the whole, religious organisations resisted these changes, none more so than the Catholic church.

 Teacher unions responded to these challenges in a variety of ways.
 During the 1970s, they began to advocate for the dismantling of the more authoritarian and gender-discriminatory relations, practices and regulations employers exercised over teachers.
 In some cases, smaller progressive and independent schools took the lead, as did some state departments of education, for example in Victoria (unlike in Queensland), through their anti-discrimination policies and units.